impel-intelligence/dippy-studio-bittensor/README.md

 ## Overview of Miner and Validator Functionality

-**Miners** would use existing frameworks, fine tuning techniques, or MergeKit, to train, fine tune, or merge models to create a unique roleplay LLM.
-These models would be submitted to a shared Hugging Face pool.
+**Miners** train Flux based LoRAs and run inference on an optimized version of the image and other media models using Dippy's Inference Engine.

-**Validators** would evaluate the and assess model performance via our protocol and rank the submissions based on an [open scoring format](/docs/llm_scoring.md).
-We will provide a suite of testing and benchmarking protocols with state-of-the-art datasets.
+**Validators** evaluate and assess the output quality, consistency and latency of the LoRAs and media outputs.

 ## Running Miners and Validators